 Roman mural in Salzburg

-While walking from the Salzburg Museum to the Panorama Museum through the Panorama Passage I came across these remains of an ancient Roman mural which was discovered during an excavation in 2003.
+While walking from the Salzburg Museum to the Panorama Museum through the Panorama Passage, I came across the remains of an ancient Roman mural.
+It was discovered during an excavation in 2003.

 Lederhaus Schliesselberger in Salzburg

-Since 1422 tanners have been working at the address Lederergasse 5 in Salzburg.
-At the same address there is still a shop run by the family Schliesselberger selling goods made of leather.
-During opening hours you can visit a fascinating detail of Salzburg: In a room on the 1st floor there are some frescoes probably dating back to the mid of 16th century.
+Since 1422, tanners have been working at the address Lederergasse 5 in Salzburg.
+At the same address, there is still a shop run by the family of Schliesselberger selling goods made of leather.